 We continuously work to address our students' unique needs and personalize their programs to ensure success.
-According to the 2015-2016 Combined Report, there was no subgroup category which had more than 10 students.
+According to the 2017-2018 Combined Report, there was no subgroup category which had more than 10 students.
 Therefore there was no specific reported data on Woodland Developmental Center this year.
 However through our own data analysis, we have noted a need to accelerate student achievement with our students in our Severe Multiply Impairment programs.
-In response to this need, we have begun three programs to increase student participation in this program area.
-They are Eagle Eyes, Camera Mouse and MyGaze assistive technology initiatives.
+In response to this need, we began three programs in the 2015-2016 school year to increase student participation in this program area.
+They were Eagle Eyes, Camera Mouse and MyGaze assistive technology initiatives.

 EagleEyes is an educational technology developed at Boston College that enables communication and learning primarily with individuals who have congenital severe special needs.
-These individuals are most often non-verbal, paralyzed, and at most have a "Yes/No" method of communicating with those around them.
+These individuals are most often nonverbal, paralyzed, and at most have a "Yes/No" method of communicating with those around them.
 Generally this is used with individuals whose only controlled muscular movement is their eyes.